mongodb/support-tools/replset-consistency/README.md

 ## 5. Resolve any remaining index inconsistencies

-Now that document data is confirmed consistent, and if `validate{}` previously indicated index inconsistencies, perform an [initial sync](https://www.mongodb.com/docs/manual/core/replica-set-sync/) of all affected nodes in sequence, to ensure indexes are rebuilt.
+Now that document data is confirmed consistent, and if `validate()` previously indicated index inconsistencies, perform an [initial sync](https://www.mongodb.com/docs/manual/core/replica-set-sync/) of all affected nodes in sequence, to ensure indexes are rebuilt.

 # License